TracksApp/tracks/tracks/doc/manual.markdown

 `script/server -e production`

 Visit the URL indicated by the output (e.g. `** Mongrel available at 0.0.0.0:3000` ) in a browser, and with any luck, you should be able to log in and find all your actions as you left them!
+If you need to access Tracks from a mobile/cellular phone browser, visit `http://yourdomain.com/mobile/`.
+This mobile version is a special, lightweight version of Tracks, designed to use on a mobile browser.

 ### Clean up your old installation [cleanup_upgrade] ###